A History of Vodka

-A History of Vodka («История водки», Romanized: Istoriya vodki) is an academic monograph by William Pokhlyobkin, which was awarded the Langhe Ceretto Prize.
-Although the work had been finished in 1979, it was published just before the dissolution of the Soviet Union.
-In his book, in particular, Pokhlyobkin wanted the Russian vodka to be legally produced only from the rye stuff.
+A History of Vodka («История водки», Romanized: Istoriya vodki) is a book by William Pokhlyobkin.
+Although the work had been finished in 1979, it wasn't published until 1991, just before the dissolution of the Soviet Union.
+The book is both an academic monograph and a nationalist polemic claiming that vodka originated in Russia.

+The book was popular in Russia, and was the origin of the myth that Poland attempted to sue Russia in international court over the trade rights to the word "vodka".
+No evidence for such a lawsuit has been found.
+In 1993 the book received the Langhe Ceretto Prize.

 The book

-After years of painstaking research Pokhlyobkin concluded that Russia's first grain-based vodka could have been distilled at the premises of the Chudov Monastery in the Moscow Kremlin by a monk called Isidore circa 1430.
+After years of what he claimed was painstaking research, Pokhlyobkin concluded that Russia's first grain-based vodka could have been distilled at the premises of the Chudov Monastery in the Moscow Kremlin by a monk called Isidore circa 1430.
 Apparently, the distillation technology spread to the city of Moscow itself in 1440s.
 Pokhlyobkin suggests that both prohibition and drunkenness are scourges which encourage one another.
 He suggests that irresponsible and uncultured ways of consuming vodka make people drunk, not vodka itself.

 The later Russian editions include the 2005 softcover issue by Tsentrpoligraf (ISBN 5-9524-1895-3).

-Criticism
+Reception

 Three years after the publication the book was criticized by David Christian in Slavic Review.
 He cast doubt on statistics presented in the book.
-In Christian's opinion, the definitions of such terms as distilling and state monopoly were found so vague that it became hard to know when Pokhlyobkin offered firm dates for their first appearance.
-The arguments about the first usage of the word "vodka" and its first appearance were marked as convoluted, messy, repetitive as well as sometimes self-contradictory and unconvincing.
+In Christian's opinion, the definitions of such terms as distilling and state monopoly were so vague that it was hard to understand how Pokhlyobkin offered firm dates for their first appearance.
+The arguments about the first usage of the word "vodka" were marked as convoluted, messy, and repetitive, as well as sometimes self-contradictory and unconvincing.
 Christian also pointed out at anti-capitalist polemics and Stalinist snobberies of the book.

+George E. Snow, reviewing the book for the journal Russian History in 1993, describes the book as existing to support the position, for legal and political reasons, that vodka originated in Russia.
+Snow described the book as succeeding in this argument, despite some factual errors and other issues.